akemp7/Code-Review-Week9/README.md

 ## Description

-_This program will allow the user to enter a sentence and a word of interest.
+_This console app is an exercise in implementing tests in C# using MS TestAdapter and Framework.
+The program will allow the user to enter a sentence and a word of interest.
 It will then check how many times the word appears in the user sentence.
 It will then return to the user a word count._

 ## Specifications